AnJW-HGU/2023_HCI_Parking/README.md

 #### 4-3 interaction (with sequence diagrams and descriptions)
 ![KakaoTalk_20230410_231239285](https://github.com/AnJW-HGU/2023_HCI_Parking/assets/82192969/df3d8071-bd7e-4b02-857f-8aef93d6cc29)
+     1. Human Action: Run the Handong Smart Campus application Computer's ACtion: Shows the home screen of the application.
+The main screen shows diverse menus such as “Attendance”, “Major school Notification”, “One click complaints” and our tap, “Parking” section.
+     2. Human Action: Press the Parking button on the app Computer's Action: The Handong Campus map screen appears and shows up the available parking space by each parking lot on the campus.
+This is done by the machine learning algorithm which classifies the car image on the live video of the parking lot.
+After it is distinguished, the data is sent
+      3. Human Action: When the user sets up the notification button, in a specific time period, the app gives s notifications

 ####  4-4 …
 ### 5. Results
 #### 5-1 Screen capture images and descriptions of each screen